google-deepmind/mujoco/simulate/simulate_vr/README.md

 To build simulate with VR, switch the option in [simulate CMakeLists](/simulate/CMakeLists.txt#L51) to ON, then configure, build and install normally.
 I prefer to keep it in a separate location from usual build and install, because launching with built-in VR takes a bit longer.
 The VR capability is also fully integrated into `libsimulate`, so should be usable from the loaded library or python bindings (untested).

 If the model contains a custom numeric variable starting with `VR_`, it will be used as an origin point/orientation for the headset.
-For example, see [balloons](/model/balloons/balloons.xml#L108-117).
+For example, see [balloons](/model/balloons/balloons.xml#L108-L117).

 ## Running

 1. Connect the headset to the computer and to the SteamVR.
-For non-native integration with SteamVR see
+For non-native integration with SteamVR see [Supported devices](#supported-devices).
 2. Run simulate as you normally do.

 ## Used libraries